 Zucchini is a perfect candidate for drying, since dehydrating compresses the vegetable: Twenty pounds of zucchini (a few days haul out of a normal size summer garden) will dry down to approximately two pounds of dry zucchini chips according to the Ball Blue Book of Canning and Preserving (Amazon).
 Sounds like a storage win-win situation with lots of vegetables packed in a small space.

 I dried a batch last summer, but I was disappointed with the too-brown slices.
-I couldn’t figure out what went wrong until I saw Real Food Mama’s post which says that although most recommendations are to slice zucchini one eighth inch thick to dry, slices that are one quarter inch thick dry without burning like the thinner one eighth inch slices do.
+I couldn’t figure out what went wrong until I saw Real Food Mama’s post which says that although most recommendations are to slice zucchini one-eighth inch thick to dry, slices that are a one-quarter inch thick dry without burning as the thinner one eighth inch slices do.
 Bingo!
 Problem solved, I hope, but I’ll have to wait until my zucchini comes in to verify.

 Preparing to Dehydrate Zucchini

 - Wash and with a gentle brush scrub any dirt off the skin.

 - Slice as close to 1/4″ thick slices as possible, certainly no thinner.